FarronF/limerick-council-meetings/meetings/2020/06/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 9th March 2020.md

 House Community Enterprise CLG and the intention to bring a Section 183 Notice to the

-March Meeting of Council in this regard, for approval.--- 2
+March Meeting of Council in this regard, for approval.
+---
+2

 The report, as circulated, was noted by Members.